microsoft/dstoolkit-time-series-forecasting/docs/testing_changes_to_TSFA.md

 1. Testing that your new changes/additions runs as intended via the `module_samples` notebooks.
 These notebooks are also used to provide examples of how to leverage individual modules or functionality
 2. Adding unit tests for your changes, which will automatically run as part of the CI/CD pipeline.

-In addition, please refer to the [Frequency of Regression Testing](decisions/0007_frequency_of_regression_testing.md) ADR document for information related to the method and cadence of end-to-end testing for the TSFA library.

 ## 1. Testing your changes via the module_sample notebooks

 Under `tsfa/notebooks` you will find a `module_samples` directory: